 - Keep track of how much you have available in your checking account, and remember that there’s a difference between your account balance and your available balance.
 It’s easy to find your balance if you log in online or use an app on your mobile device.
-For a quick account check, text messages can be very helpful.
+For a quick account check, text message inquiries can be very helpful.

 - Balance your checking account so that you know how much you have now and how much you’ll have tomorrow.
-There are several ways to balance your account—pick the one that works best for you.
+There are several ways to balance your account — pick the one that works best for you.

 - Keep some extra cash in your account as a buffer.
-Mistakes happen, and sometimes an extra $10 or $20 can help you avoid fees and headaches.
+Mistakes happen, and sometimes an extra $10 or $20 can help you avoid bigger fees and headaches.

 - Write fewer checks.
 If you spend with cash, you always know what you can afford.
 Of course, cash isn't always safe or practical.
-But debit cards are another good option for spending the money from your checking account.
+But debit cards are another option for spending the money from your checking account.